santoshurlam/Flappy-Bird-using-RL/README.md

 Flappy Bird Environment is solved by Q-Learning Algorithm.

+**Note:-** Here the flappy bird algorithm python file was created inside the cloned repository to use the flappy-bird-gym as imported module in the file.

 ### Requirements
 To run this environment, you need to have the following libraries installed:
 - numpy